MihranD/Streaming-on-GradioUI/README.md

 # Company Sales Brochure Generator with Gradio UI
 ***
-We will build User Interfaces using the simple Gradio framework.
+We created user interfaces using the simple Gradio framework.

-Please note: your Gradio screens may appear in 'dark mode' or 'light mode' depending on your computer settings.
+Please note: your Gradio screens may appear in `dark mode` or `light mode` depending on your computer settings.

 ![Brochure](https://github.com/MihranD/Streaming-on-GradioUI/blob/main/images/brochure.png)